-Ever since the first iPad release in 2010, this lightweight, big screen device has gotten more powerful hardware on each iteration.
-It has given developers opportunity to create a variety of apps, from beautiful, graphic intensive games to Apple Pencil-supported apps for drawing.
+Ever since the first iPad release in 2010, this lightweight, big screen device has gotten more powerful hardware with each iteration.
+It has given developers the opportunity to create a variety of apps, from beautiful, graphic intensive games to Apple Pencil-supported apps for drawing.
 An iPad can even run things we never would’ve imagined these days.

-However, until WWDC 2019, the software inside the iPad was just a scaled up version of iOS, minus a few distinct features that were custom-created for the iPad.
-To say the least, it didn't look like much.
+However, until WWDC 2019, the software inside the iPad was just a scaled-up version of iOS, minus a few distinct features that were custom-created for the iPad.
+To say the least, it didn’t look like much.

 At last, an iPadOS?